vogelito/glacierprotocol/_docs/key-generation/generate-bip39-mnemonic.md

             5. Click on `Options`, select `BIP39 seed` and click `OK`.
             6. Enter your <span class="danger">BIP39 seed phrase</span> and
             click `Next`.
-            7. Leave the default `m/44'/145'/0'` derivation pathselected and click `Next`.
+            7. Leave the default `m/44'/145'/0'` derivation path selected and click `Next`.
             8. Verify that the <span class="warning">Master Public Key</span>
             is the same as the output of the script **on the Q1 computer**.